Camping Guide

 Most of the FS roads shown on the next map have dispersed camping.
 And fee-based camping is usually nearby (highlighted with a red dot)

-- and often local knowledge gained from experience - to nail down your
+There are many great places to see some beautiful public lands but it takes effort, and often local knowledge gained from experience, to nail down your

 Some old advice from the Forest Service follows...